jeuskirchen/rl-energy-broker/README.md

 ## Reinforcement Learning

+***Warning: The Python broker has not yet been extensively tested.
+There are still many problems.***

 The IS3 Python broker only creates consumption tariffs.
 All other tariffs are created in the same manner as the previous version of the broker.

 The RL agent is a simple MLP that takes as input an observation of 81 scalar numbers and outputs an action of 5 scalar numbers, and is trained using A2C (Advantage Actor-Critic).
 The observation space and action space of the environment are defined in `powertac_env.py`.